alemart/speedy-vision/README.md

 ##### Speedy.camera()

-`Speedy.camera(width?: number, height?: number, cameraOptions?: object, options?: object): SpeedyPromise<SpeedyMedia>`
+`Speedy.camera(width?: number, height?: number): SpeedyPromise<SpeedyMedia>`

+`Speedy.camera(constraints: MediaStreamConstraints): SpeedyPromise<SpeedyMedia>`

 Loads a camera stream into a new `SpeedyMedia` object.
-This is a wrapper around `navigator.mediaDevices.getUserMedia()` provided for your convenience.
+This is a wrapper around `navigator.mediaDevices.getUserMedia()`, provided for your convenience.

 ###### Arguments

 * `width: number, optional`.
-The width of the stream.
+The ideal width of the stream.
+The browser will use this value or a close match.
 Defaults to `640`.
 * `height: number, optional`.
-The height of the stream.
+The ideal height of the stream.
+The browser will use this value or a close match.
 Defaults to `360`.
-* `cameraOptions: object, optional`.
-Additional options to be passed to `navigator.mediaDevices.getUserMedia()`.
+* `constraints: MediaStreamConstraints`.
+A [MediaStreamConstraints](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamConstraints) dictionary to be passed to `getUserMedia()` for complete customization.
-* `options: object, optional`.
-Additional options for advanced configuration.
-See [SpeedyMedia.options](#speedymediaoptions) for details.

 ###### Returns